 The northern brown snake is the opposite of the rat snake.
-It’s the smallest type of snake that you’ll see in Maryland.
+It’s one of the smallest snake species that you’ll see in Maryland.
 As the name suggests the northern brown snake is brown and it has black or reddish spots all the way down the back.
 They are nocturnal so you will really only see them if you are camping, or if you are hunting or hiking before dawn.

 The northern racer is another very large type of snake, although it’s not as big as the rat snake.
 Generally, Northern Racer snakes don’t grow longer than 60 inches.
 These snakes are black or dark brown and tend to stick to areas where they can camouflage themselves easily like wooded areas and rocky areas.
 Northern Racers are exceptionally fast.

 If you see one and blink, it will be out of range before you’re done blinking.
 If you do see a northern racer while you’re out enjoying the outdoors in Maryland, you most likely won’t see it for long.

 The ring-necked snake has a very distinctive appearance.
 They’re only about a foot long but they have either cream or yellow ring marking around their necks, which is where they got their name.
 Ring-necked snakes love to be in damp, dark, moist places so you will mostly find them in the northern counties near the border with Pennsylvania and also along the Eastern Shore of Maryland.

 You may also find some in urban areas or suburban areas in brush piles, rotting tree stumps, mulch piles and landscaping, and basements.
 If you do find these little snakes in your yard or basement don’t worry, they are not venomous.